Back to National Guide

 Ask for:

-• QBCC licence number (search it online)
+• QBCC licence number (verify it on the QBCC website)

 • Proof of public liability insurance

-• A written contract for jobs over $3,300
+• A written contract for jobs over $3,300 (required by law in QLD)

 • Confirmation of post treatment level (should be H4 for Brisbane)